JayPhantom/AWS-Cloud-Portfolio/README.md

 # AWS-Cloud-Portfolio
-A display of mini cloud projects
+A collection of AWS cloud projects